Hemp Flower vs THC Flower

-Cannabis in general has long been touted as both the problem and the solution to various health issues, ranging from mental to physical ailments.
-The FDA has not approved the cannabis plant for any medical use.
+Cannabis in general has long been touted for many reasons, but the FDA has not approved the cannabis plant for any medical use.

 However, the FDA has approved several drugs that contain individual cannabinoids.
-For example, Epidiolex, which contains a purified form of CBD derived from cannabis, was approved for the treatment of seizures.
-Conversely Marinol and Syndros, which contain dronabinol (synthetic THC), and Cesamet, which contains nabilone (a synthetic substance similar to THC), are used to treat nausea and vomiting caused by cancer chemotherapy.
+For example, Epidiolex, which contains a purified form of CBD derived from cannabis.
+Conversely Marinol and Syndros, which contain dronabinol (synthetic THC), and Cesamet, which contains nabilone (a synthetic substance similar to THC).

 THC flower vs hemp flower sounds like an interesting battle, but the truth is, they’re two very different sides of the same coin.
 There can be no definitive winner, as the competitors are of two equal, yet separate, classes.